alvatar/spheres/README.md

     (load (spheres/core base))

-If you want to load libraries within a script, you need to use the _load-here_ form instead.

 Spheres also brings automated compilation and __multiplatform/mobile__ build scripts.
 In order to make this functionality available, you need to install [Ssrun](https://github.com/fourthbit/ssrun).
 Once you do this, you can download the [project template](https://github.com/fourthbit/sphere-project) if you want to create a project based on Spheres.
 Additionally, with _Ssrun_, you can call the compilation tasks within the REPL using the lower-level form _%load-library_:

     (load (spheres/core base) compile: #t)